 Specific Reporting Requirements for Quarterly Fuel Transactions Reports.
 In addition to all requirements specified in section 95491(c), for each of its transportation fuels, a fuel reporting entity must submit a quarterly fuel transactions report that contains the information specified below and summarized in Table 11:

-Specific Quarterly Reporting Parameters for Liquid Fuels including Gasoline, Diesel, Diesel Fuel Blends, Alternative Fuels, and Alternative Jet Fuel.
+Specific Quarterly Reporting Parameters for Liquid Fuels including Gasoline, Diesel, Diesel Fuel Blends, Fossil Jet Fuel, and Alternative Fuels, and Alternative Jet Fuel.

 The applicable transaction types, defined in section 95481, are as follows: Production in California, Production for Import, Import, Purchased with Obligation, Purchased without Obligation, Sold with Obligation, Sold without Obligation, Export, Loss of Inventory, Gain of Inventory, and Not Used for Transportation.
 The transaction type “Production for Import” is to be reported by out-of-state producers who choose to be the first fuel reporting entity for fuel imported into California.
 The transaction type “Import” is to be reported by non-producers who choose to be the first fuel reporting entity for out-of-state fuel imported into California.
 The following information are to be reported: